Census 2016: Canada getting more diverse as immigration, Indigenous population increase

 As immigration levels stay strong, the notion of "Canadian" identity is growing weaker.
 In 2001, 39.5 per cent of the population listed their ethnic origin as simply Canadian, but in 2016, the figure had decreased to 32.3 per cent.

-Where Canada's refugees are coming from
+Where new Canadians are coming from

 For the first time, Statistics Canada has revealed the breakdown by the three types of immigrants who are admitted to Canada as permanent residents.
 The vast majority of immigrants, six in 10, arrive under the economic category – mostly through either the skilled workers program or the provincial and territorial nominees program.
 Another three in 10 arrive to reunite with family members who are already in Canada.
 The remaining one in 10 are refugees.
 But due to the conflict in Syria, one in four immigrants who arrived in Canada in the first five months of 2016 was a refugee.